Getting GitHub Gists, LaTeX, and Tweet embeds on my blog.

 <script src="https://gist.github.com/borisnezlobin/91aa0b2c95d5e63264ee4da2d7649fc9.js"></script>

-The thing is, I want my MDX to be compiled at build time, so changing the DOM from this script didn't work.
+The thing is, MDX is compiled at build time, so changing the DOM from this script didn't work.

 document.write(/* link to github's CSS for Gists */);